buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 I did not draw the capacitors on this wiring diagram, but just know they are all right next to the 5V pin on each LED.
 </p>

-But then I decided to have the odd and even rows connected seperately from one another to reduce how far the power would need to travel just to reach the last LED in the chain:
+But then I decided to have the odd and even rows connected separately from one another to reduce how far the power would need to travel just to reach the last LED in the chain:

 <p align="center">
 ![The better LED power wiring method](images/BuuKeeb/WiringLED2.png)<br>